meolar/supertux-wiki/Ideas.md

 ### Mr. Lightning

-It looks like a small bolt of lightning with eyes and shoots down from a certain point, trying to hit Tux.
+It looks like a small cloud with a bolt of lightning, the cloud having eyes.
+It shoots down from a certain point, trying to hit
+Tux.
 It moves twice as fast as a diving Zeekling.
 It cannot be killed, and it hurts Tux when it hits him, after which it disappears.

 ### Skullymine

-I actually implemented this on my computer.
-It is the mr. bomb of the ghost forest; it can be frozen, carried, detonated, etc.
-However, its explosion patterns will work differently of those of mr. bomb; different ways of killing it will produce different results from the bomb, as it is encased in a skull.
-(P.S. unfortunately, I seem to have lost track of the skullymine files when switching machines)
+It is the Mr. Bomb of the ghost forest; it can be frozen, carried, detonated, etc. However, its explosion patterns will work differently of those of mr. bomb; different ways of killing it will produce different results from the bomb, as it is encased in a skull.

 ### Mr. Bubble

 Mr. Bubble looks like a very fat ghost with legs and eyes.
-It mostly walks on the ground, but can also float up to 5 spaces above the ground at random times.
+It bounces around like a Bouncing Snowball, but it is slower. above the ground at random times.
 Upon spotting Tux, it shoots bubbles at him, and Tux has to dodge them.
 If he doesn't, he gets caught in the bubble, the bubble shrinks to a tiny dot, there is a pop sound, and Tux dies.

-Mr.Bubble 2: Looks and acts the same as Mr.Bubble,but warps Tux.
+Mr. Bubble 2: Looks and acts the same as Regular Mr. Bubble, but the bubble warps Tux.
+It appears to have a willowisp inside of it.

-### Walking DartTrap
+### Walking Darttrap

-Looks like a walking SkullyHop, but shoots darts at preset intervals.
-Can be killed by squishing and fire shot.
+Looks like a Skullyhop, but shoots darts at preset intervals.
+Can be killed by squishing or by fireballs.

 ### Suit of Armor

 As high as BigTux, it runs with its sword held in front of it.
-It can kill Tux, as well as any badguy that can be killed by Tux.
-When hit with fire shot, it melts and disappears.
+It can hurt Tux, as well as any badguy that can be killed by Tux.
+When hit with a fireball, it burns and disappears.
+It can also be frozen, and it can be killed by Earth Tux or invincibility.
+It can not be stepped on due to a spike on its helmet.

 ### Smart Eye